saurabh1088/ios/README.md

 ### 7. LearningAppiPadSwiftUI
 Sample project supporting iPad using SwiftUI.
 This app will explore UI options which can be used exclusively for iPad form factor.

+### 8. LearningAppiPadUIKit
+Sample project supporting iPad using UIKit.
+This app explores UI options and designs one can implement considering more real state on larger iPad screens.